Padua Italian Studies Program (Summer)

 Languages: English, Italian

-- The program fee includes tuition, room, board, field trips, emergency travel assistance coverage from BU, and the Study Abroad Administrative Fee.
+- The program fee includes tuition, room, board, program field trips, emergency travel assistance coverage from BU, and the Study Abroad Administrative Fee.

 - Students should plan to budget an additional $2,500-$3,100 for HTH health insurance, round-trip airfare, local transportation, books, meals, and personal expenses.